easylogic/contenteditable/src/content/cases/ce-0213-ime-beforeinput-insertcompositiontext-input-deletecontentbackward.md

     description: "Expected: Composition text '한글' inserted, inputType should match beforeinput"
 ---

-### Phenomenon
+## Phenomenon

-During Korean IME composition in iOS Safari, `beforeinput` may fire with `inputType: 'insertCompositionText'` while the corresponding `input` event fires with `inputType: 'deleteContentBackward'`.
+During IME composition, `beforeinput` may fire with `inputType: 'insertCompositionText'` while the corresponding `input` event fires with `inputType: 'deleteContentBackward'`.
+This mismatch can occur in various browser/IME combinations, including but not limited to iOS Safari with Korean IME, Firefox with certain IMEs, and other mobile browsers.
 This mismatch makes it impossible to correctly understand the DOM change using only the `input` event's `inputType`.

-### Reproduction example
+## Reproduction example

-1. Focus a `contenteditable` element on iOS Safari.
+1. Focus a `contenteditable` element.
-2. Activate Korean IME.
+2. Activate an IME (Korean, Japanese, Chinese, or other language).
-3. Start composing Korean text (e.g., type "ㅎ" then "ㅏ" then "ㄴ" to compose "한").
+3. Start composing text (e.g., for Korean: type "ㅎ" then "ㅏ" then "ㄴ" to compose "한").
-4. Continue typing to update composition (e.g., type "ㄱ" then "ㅡ" then "ㄹ" to update to "한글").
+4. Continue typing to update composition (e.g., for Korean: type "ㄱ" then "ㅡ" then "ㄹ" to update to "한글").
 5. Observe `beforeinput` and `input` events in the browser console or event log.
+6. Check if `beforeinput.inputType` matches `input.inputType` - they may differ.

-### Observed behavior
+## Observed behavior

 When updating composition text: